Edline Mutumbami

 Edline Mutumbami (born 13 October 1996) is a Zimbabwean footballer who plays as a defender for Blue Swallows FC and the Zimbabwe women's national team.

+Early life

+Mutumbami was born and raised in the village of Ndazwa, Chipinge, and was discovered by Sailas Chawira, who ran a football academy.

 Club career

 Mutumbami has played for Blue Swallows in Zimbabwe.

 International career

 Mutumbami capped for Zimbabwe at senior level during the 2021 COSAFA Women's Championship.